Fauci: US may see ‘surge upon surge’ of virus in weeks ahead

 “We’ve got to go beyond the symptomatic people and get a better understanding of the asymptomatic transmission,” he said.

-Health care workers will likely be among the first to get the vaccine, with the first vaccinations happening before the end of December, "and then as we get into January and February and March, more and more,” he said.
+Health care workers will likely be among the first to get the vaccine, with the first vaccinations happening before the end of December, followed by many more in January, February and March, he said.

 “So if we can hang together as a country and do these kinds of things to blunt these surges until we get a substantial proportion of the population vaccinated, we can get through this,” Fauci said.